gritzko/ron/README.md

  Overall, RON relates pieces of data by their UUIDs.
  Thanks to that, RON data can be cached locally, updated incrementally and edited while offline.
 * An object's state is a *reduction* of its ops.
 A data type is a reducer function: `lww(state,change) = new_state`.
 Reducers tolerate partial order of updates.
 Hence, all ops are applied immediately, without any linearization by a central server.
 * There is no sharp border between a state snapshot and a state update.
 State is change and change is state (state-change duality).
 A transactional unit of data storage/transmission is a *frame*.
-A frame can contain a single op, a complete object graph or anything inbetween: object state, object stale state, patch, otherwise a piece of an object.
+A frame can contain a single op, a complete object graph or anything inbetween: object state, stale state, patch, otherwise a piece of an object.
 * RON model implies no special "source of truth".
 The event's *origin* is the source of truth, not a server in the cloud.
 Every event/object is marked with its origin (e.g. `gritzko` in `1TUAQ+gritzko`).
 * A RON frame is not a "message": it has an *origin* but it has no "destination".
 RON speaks in terms of data updates and subscriptions.
   Once you subscribe to an object, you receive the state and all the